alfred-jayaprakash/kke-solutions/jenkins/Create-Chained-Builds.md

 ## Introduction
 This is, by far, one of the longest tasks that I have completed so far.
 Given the sheer number of steps involved, it took me around 25 minutes to complete all the steps, thereby forefeiting my bonus points.
 I don't regret though.

-The task involves the following key steps:
+The task involves the following 3 key steps:
-* Task is to first create a Jenkins build job that pulls files from a GIT repo and pushes to a directory on the storage server.
+1. Create a Jenkins build job that pulls _all_ files from a GIT repo and pushes to a directory on the storage server.
 To achieve this, you need to install [Gitea](https://plugins.jenkins.io/gitea/) and [Publish over SSH](https://plugins.jenkins.io/publish-over-ssh/) plugins in Jenkins
-* Task expects that when a file is committed to the GIT repo, the above build is automatically trigger.
+2. Task expects that when a file is committed to the GIT repo, the above build is automatically trigger.
 This requires enabling a [Webhook](https://en.wikipedia.org/wiki/Webhook) on the Build job and setting up this Webhook on the Gitea UI.
 You need to also install [Build Authorization Token Root](https://plugins.jenkins.io/build-token-root/) plugin in Jenkins to allow Gitea to trigger the Jenkins build without authenticating
-* Finally, the task expects you to create another Jenkins build job that can run SSH commands on the appservers and restart the 'httpd' service.
+3. Finally, the task expects you to create another Jenkins build job that can run SSH commands on the appservers and restart the 'httpd' service.
 For this, you need to install [SSH](https://plugins.jenkins.io/ssh) plugin and also enable 'password-less sudo' on all the appservers.
 Most importantly, this build job should get triggered automatically by the first build job.

 Happy learning and good luck with your attempt!